MyPureCloud/genesys-spark/docs/migration-guides/v4/gux-modal-legacy.md

 - There are two mechanisms for showing/hiding modals in v4, to support both of the common approaches we see.
   - You can render the modal, and use the `showModal` and `close` methods on the `gux-modal` element to show and hide it.
   - Alternatively, if you only want to render the modal when visible, add the `open` attribute to have it render in an initially open state
+- If you were relying on the `trap-focus` attribute that was present in v3 in an inaccessible way you can use the new `inaccessible-tab-trap` attribute to get that functionality in v4.
+This will be an accessibility violation and you should look to fix the UX of your app so that it is not required ASAP.

 ```diff
 -<gux-modal initial-focus="#cancel-button" size="small">